 Course Content

-The literature reviewed took various approaches to the way community organizing was discussed.
+The reviewed literature took various approaches to the way community organizing was discussed.
 Brazilian literature described situations of successful community organizing, but it was uncommon that the authors would comment on the specific skills or actions that lead to the success discussed.
 Analyzing these articles, then, took a little more “reading between the lines”, if you will, to discover what aspects made that groups successful in the end.

 Other literature was a bit more direct.
-There were several articles that discussed the structure and implementation of a community-organizing course as part of a university degree in social work.
-Further, they discussed community-organizing theory that delved into the different styles of community practice and how they relate the goals a community is aiming to accomplish.
+There were several articles that discussed the structure and implementation of a community organizing course as part of a university degree in social work.
+Further, they discussed community organizing theory that delved into the different styles of community practice and how they relate to the goals a community is trying to accomplish.

 The exhaustive list of topics discussed that could be included as course content were: Organizing, Leadership/Coaching, Relationships, Storytelling/Narrative, Values, Motivations, Resources, Strategy, Power, Action, Team Building, Commitment/Trust, Planning/Visioning, Globalization, Media Relations/Social Media, Technology, Asset Mapping, Conflict Management, Marketing, Private Investment, Non-Profits, Tourism, Economic Development, Community Development, Participatory Budgeting, Regionalism, and Education.
-As a rather long list, it isn’t feasible to cover every single topic in this paper.
+As a rather long list, it is not feasible to cover every single topic in this paper or the course.
 But the majority of them will be weaved together in the following discussion of both foundational concepts, taking on a more theoretical framework, and action based skills, which are the more practical aspects of community organizing.

 Foundational Concepts